djianwen-vmware/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 ### <a id="init"></a>init

 Initialize a configuration interactively or import an external configuration from a file.
 The `gpv config init` command creates the configuration for deploying a Greenplum Database cluster.
-You may speficy the configuration parameters entering each value interactively, or from an existing configuration yaml file, `file_name`.
+You may specify the configuration parameters entering each value interactively, or from an existing configuration yaml file, `file_name`.

 ```
 gpv config init [<file_name>]